AlexPoone/AlexPoone/README.md

+"Whoever fights monsters should see to it that in the process he does not become a monster."
+Assume good faith.
+Respect others.
+Don't burn bridges (there may not be a second chance).

+---

-Long-time GNU/Linux user and contributor who still thinks `ccsm` (CompizConfigSettingsManager) is cool.
+GNU/Linux user and contributor who still thinks `ccsm` (CompizConfigSettingsManager) is cool.
 First distro: Fedora 13 (Goddard) back in 2010.

 [![My Awesome Stats](https://awesome-github-stats.azurewebsites.net/user-stats/alexpoone?cardType=level&preferLogin=false)](https://git.io/awesome-stats-card)